tom-howard/ros2/docs/course/part2.md

 ### Aims

-In Part 2 you will learn how to control a ROS robot's **position** and **velocity** from both the command line and through ROS Nodes.
-You will also learn how to interpret the data that allows us to monitor a robot's position in its physical environment (odometry).
-The things you will learn here form the basis for all robot navigation in ROS, from simple open-loop methods to more advanced closed-loop control (both of which you will explore).
+In Part 2 we'll learn how to control a ROS robot's **position** and **velocity** from both the command line and through ROS Nodes.
+We'll also learn how to interpret the data that allows us to monitor a robot's position in its physical environment (odometry).
+The things covered here form the basis of robot navigation in ROS, from simple open-loop methods to more advanced closed-loop control (both of which we will explore).

 ### Intended Learning Outcomes

 By the end of this session you will be able to:

-1. Interpret the Odometry data published by a ROS Robot and identify the parts of these messages that are relevant to a 2-wheeled differential drive robot (such as the TurtleBot3).
+1. Interpret the Odometry data published by a ROS Robot and identify the parts of these interface messages that are relevant to a 2-wheeled differential drive robot (such as the TurtleBot3 Waffle).
-1. Develop Python nodes to obtain Odometry messages from an active ROS network and *translate* them to provide useful information about a robot's *pose* in a convenient, human-readable way.
+1. Develop Python nodes to obtain Odometry data from an active ROS network and *translate* this into useful information about a robot's *pose* in a convenient, human-readable way.
 1. Implement *open-loop velocity control* of a robot using ROS command-line tools.
 1. Develop Python nodes that use open-loop velocity control methods to make a robot follow a pre-defined motion path.
 1. Combine both publisher *&* subscriber communication methods into a single Python node to implement closed-loop (odometry-based) velocity control of a robot.